-What Can a Handyman Do in Marion in Marion County, Indiana?
+What Can a Handyman Do Without a License in Marion in Marion County, Indiana?

 Indiana does not issue a single, statewide “general contractor” or “handyman” license for most residential/small contracting work; instead, licensing is primarily handled locally (city/county) and by specific trades (electrical, plumbing, HVAC) and by permit requirements.
 In Marion (Grant County), a handyman typically can work without a state contractor license, but may still need local contractor registration, building permits, and must not perform regulated trade work without the proper license/registration.